Our School App Stay connected on the go...

 What is the procedure for appeals?

-If you are not happy with the school place you are offered on 2 March 2020 and want to appeal for Highworth, you should complete and return an appeal form to the school, addressed to The Clerk to the Governors.
+If you are not happy with the school place you are offered on 2 March 2020 and want to appeal for Highworth, you should complete and return an appeal form to the school via email to the Admissions Officer, Mrs Kemp (email@example.com).

 To guarantee that your appeal will be heard by 12 June 2020, please log your appeal by Friday 27 March 2020.

 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.